-Topics include: laws and rules, the democratic process, the role of the media, human rights, diversity, the economy and personal finance management, and sustainable development in the world as a global community, and includes the concepts of democracy, justice, equality, freedom, authority, the rule of law, healthy lifestyle choices, respect and instilling of positive mannerisms.
+Other topics delivered at both Key Stages include: laws and rules; the democratic process; the role of the media; human rights; diversity; the economy and personal finance management, and sustainable development in the world as a global community.
+The concepts of democracy, justice, equality, freedom, authority, the rule of law, healthy lifestyle choices, respect and instilling of positive mannerisms are integral in these aspects and are modelled by the school and its staff at all times.
 The core values include respect for justice, openness, tolerance versus acceptance, courage to defend a point of view and a willingness to listen to, work with and stand up for others, and the different ways citizens can act together to solve problems in society.

 The increased demands of learning in a secondary school make it difficult for some students to reach their full potential.
 Therefore, the Learning and Life Skills Department provide challenging and creative intervention for the students that will enhance their literacy, numeracy and essential skills for life.
 Without this additional support, students may struggle to access the curriculum and cope with the quantity and quality of reading and writing and increasing demands as they approach examinations.
 A key characteristic of the Functional Skills lessons is that students are able to use and apply their knowledge of English and Mathematics to tackle problems that arise in their life and work.